This article is an excerpt from our Sefer

 The greatness of this custom: A support for this custom is found in Sefer Heichalos “Blessed are you to Hashem, the Heavens and those that descend on the Divine chariot, if you will say and relate to my children that which I do at the time that they sanctify and say “Kadosh Kadosh Kadosh”.
 Teach them that [at this time] their eyes are to be raised to the Heavens, to their prayer houses, and they should lift themselves above.
 There is no pleasure in the world like that moment when their eyes are raised and meet with my eyes, and my eyes with their eyes, and at that moment I grasp my Kisei Hakovod, which contains a resemblance of Yaakov, and I hug it and kiss it and remember their exile, and quicken their redemption.

-Other opinions and Sefaradi custom: Some Poskim write one is only to lift the eyes upwards for the first word of Kadosh.
-[Ateres Zekeinim 125] Other Poskim write that one is to lift the eyes for Nakdishach, and lower them for Kadosh Kadosh.
-[Makor Chaim of Chavos Yair 125/2;] The Sefaradi custom is to place the eyes downwards upon reciting Kadosh Kadosh Kadosh.
+Other opinions and Sephardic custom: Some Poskim write one is only to lift the eyes upwards for the first word of Kadosh.
+[Ateres Zekeinim 125] Other Poskim write that one is to lift the eyes for Nakdishach, and lower them for Kadosh Kadosh Kadosh.
+[Makor Chaim of Chavos Yair 125:2;] The Sephardic custom is to place the eyes downwards upon reciting Kadosh Kadosh Kadosh.
 [P”M 125 M”Z 2] Practically, we lift the eyes for all three words of Kadosh, as so is implied from the majority of Poskim.
-[Elya Raba 125/3]
+[Elya Raba 125:3]

 Admur ibid; Rama ibid

-The reason: As it is not proper to have revealed eyes facing upwards as during prayer one’s eyes are meant to point below while ones heart is to be directed towards above.
+The reason: As it is not proper to have revealed eyes facing upwards, as during prayer one’s eyes are meant to point below, while ones heart is to be directed above.
 [Taz ibid]

-Heichalos is a generic name for the journals written by the Sages which traveled through the spiritual worlds called Pardes.
-One of these Sefarim is known as Heichalos of Rebbe Yishmael Kohen Gadol which includes thirty chapters of mystical descriptions of occurrences within the spiritual worlds upon the visitation of Rebbe Yishmael.
+Heichalos is a generic name for the journals written by the Sages who traveled through the spiritual worlds called Pardes.
+One of these Sefarim is known as Heichalos of Rebbe Yishmael Kohen Gadol, which includes thirty chapters of mystical descriptions of occurrences within the spiritual worlds upon the visitation of Rebbe Yishmael.

 This is the end of the wording of the Sefer Heichalos, the remaining wording is brought in the Shivlei Haleket, and mentioned in Taz and Admur ibid